Mechanisms of contact dermatitis or eczema

 This presentation leads to the proliferation of the T cell.
 In this process multiple T cells, a clone, specific for this antigen, are generated.

 Memory is established through memory T cells which recognize the specific antigen faster upon later re-exposure.

 Only at an ongoing or subsequent exposure to the same allergen, allergic symptoms occur.

-Upon re-exposure to the specific allergen, T memory cells now recognize the intruder.
+Upon re-exposure to the specific allergen, T memory cells now rapidly recognize the intruder.